-Enacted laws, specially the modern acts and rules, are drafted by legal experts and it could be expected that the language used will leave little room for interpretation or construction.
-But the experience of all those who have to bear and share the task of application of the law, has been different.
+Enacted laws, especially the modern acts and rules, are drafted by legal experts and it could be expected that the language used will leave little room for interpretation or construction.
+But the experience of all those who have to bear and share the task of application of the law has been different.

->

-> Interpretation means the art of finding out the true sense of an enactment by giving the words of the enactment their natural and ordinary meaning.
+Interpretation means the art of finding out the true sense of an enactment by giving the words of the enactment their natural and ordinary meaning.
 It is the process of ascertaining the true meaning of the words used in a statute.
 The Court is not expected to interpret arbitrarily and therefore there have been certain principles which have evolved out of the continuous exercise by the Courts.
 These principles are sometimes called ‘rules of interpretation’.

 The object of interpretation of statutes is to determine the intention of the legislature conveyed expressly or impliedly in the language used.
 As stated by SALMOND, “by interpretation or construction is meant, the process by which the courts seek to ascertain the meaning of the legislature through the medium of authoritative forms in which it is expressed.”

 Elaborate rules of interpretation were evolved even at a very early stage of Hindu civilization and culture.
 The rules given by ‘Jaimini’, the author of Mimamsat Sutras, originally meant for srutis were employed for the interpretation of Smritis also.